-Due to continuing concerns surrounding the COVID-19 pandemic and its associated threat to people with heart and/or lung disease, the Colorado Department of Public Health and Environment highly discourages open burning at this time to reduce the potential for additional respiratory effects from smoke.
-If burning is absolutely necessary, please be mindful of nearby residents, especially those who may be suffering from cardiac or respiratory ailments.
+Due to continuing concerns with the COVID-19 pandemic and its associated threat to people with heart and/or lung disease, the Colorado Department of Public Health and Environment recommends reducing open burning at this time, if possible, to lower the potential for additional respiratory effects from smoke.
+If open burning is conducted, please be considerate of nearby residents, especially those who may be suffering from cardiac or respiratory ailments.

 Open burn smoke permits are for 50 or fewer piles to burn in the current calendar year and each pile is small enough that it will be out cold by sunset.
 Pile size is limited to 8'x8'x8' (512 cubic feet).Larger burns may require a smoke management permit.